From X-rays to High-Energy Gamma-rays: A Comprehensive Multi-Wavelength Study of Early Gamma-Ray Burst Afterglows: Inference of microphysical parameters and application in present work

-The preferred benchmark from the previous section ($p=2.2$, $\epsilon_{\rm e}=0.1$, $\epsilon_{\rm B}=10^{-4}$, wind medium with A$_{*} = 0.1$) are used to explain the observable described in Sect.~\ref{sec:results}.
-As shown in left panel of Fig.~\ref{fig:LeMoC_2}, the allowed region (blue region) aligns well with the observed fluxes in the X-ray band (0.3–10\,keV) and the HE gamma-ray band (0.1–10\,GeV).
-Furthermore, this set of microphysical parameters also captures the observed flux trends across a wider X-ray energy range (0.3–150\,keV; see right panel of Fig.~\ref{fig:LeMoC_2}).
+The preferred benchmark from the previous section ($p=2.2$, $\epsilon_{\rm e}=0.1$, $\epsilon_{\rm B}=10^{-4}$, wind medium with A$_{*} = 0.1$) is used to explain the observables such as flux and photon indices in X-ray and GeV energy range described in Sect.~\ref{sec:results}.
+These parameters are determined solely based on previously established empirical correlations in X-rays and GeV energies, as reported in \citep{2012MNRAS.425..506D,2014MNRAS.443.3578N}.
+As shown in left panel of Fig.~\ref{fig:LeMoC_2}, the predicted region (blue region) aligns well with the observed fluxes at the X-ray band (1\,keV) and the HE gamma-ray band (1\,GeV).
+Furthermore, this set of microphysical parameters also captures the observed flux trends at higher X-ray energy (20\,keV; see right panel of Fig.~\ref{fig:LeMoC_2}).
+This agreement across widely separated energies supports a common physical origin for the X-ray and high-energy gamma-ray emission.
+The fact that most data points lie within the predicted region indicates that the observed GeV (at 1~GeV) and X-ray flux (at 1 keV and 20 KeV) are broadly consistent with the predicted SSC in wind medium.

 In addition to flux predictions, the parameters reproduce the observed photon indices in the X-ray (0.3–10\,keV) and HE gamma-ray (0.1–10\,GeV) bands.
-As illustrated in Fig.~\ref{fig:LeMoC_3}, the allowed region shows a clustering of photon indices into two segments, consistent with the observed distributions discussed in Sect.~\ref{section:Index comparison}.
-The observed softer X-ray indices are outliers, as can be seen in the plot.
-Moreover, we simulate the intrinsic VHE gamma-ray emission (0.3-1\,TeV).
-The simulated intrinsic VHE emissions show a positive correlation with X-ray emissions (see Fig.~\ref{fig:LeMoC_4}).
+As illustrated in Fig.~\ref{fig:LeMoC_3}, the predicted region shows a clustering of photon indices into two segments, consistent with the observed distributions discussed in Sect.~\ref{section:Index comparison}.
+The 90\% credibility region naturally incorporates the uncertainties associated with the determination of the GeV photon indices.
+The observed softer X-ray indices for GRB 160325A can be considered as an outlier.